jsa4000/Getting-Started-NodeJS/README.md

 	npm install express --save // Save the dependences temporary into the current folder (app) npm update express

-	// Example -> In order to install and create an Express application.
+Following an example to install and create an Express application.

 	//Create and initialize "package.json"// follow the steps in the wizard to create this file. npm init